krunixbase/shamir/README.md

 The implementation separates cryptographic logic from operational control.
 All secret sharing procedures are executed through an explicit lifecycle consisting of initialization, split, verification, and reconstruction stages.
+The operational lifecycle constitutes a formal procedural contract and is documented in docs/operational_flow.md.

 Operational behavior is deterministic, auditable, and free of hidden state.